Big 5 women’s hoops teams went global this summer and made ‘lifelong memories’ along the way

 “Nobody forced anybody into doing anything.
 They just were like, ‘Yeah, I’m brave.
 I’m courageous.
 I’m going to do this,’” Griffin said.
 “It really promoted a lot of encouragement, bravery, and support.”

-The same is true for the Wildcats, who experienced the bulk of their team building outside of any games or practice.
+The same is true for the Wildcats, who experienced the bulk of their team building outside of games or practice.

 “You’re always talking about team-building strategies and trying to tie them into your schedule,” Dillon said.
-“When you do something like this, there’s nothing greater than a trip overseas, the travel itself to really get that opportunity to separate from distractions and spend that quality time together.”
+“When you do something like this, there’s nothing greater than a trip overseas, the travel itself, to really get that opportunity to separate from distractions and spend that quality time together.”

 Burke added: “We got to go to dinners together, and we got to do all these tours together, and it was a once-in-a-lifetime experience.
 So being able to do that definitely brought us closer.”